|

 Detailed info and finished projects:

-model to the Whipple bicycle model and add a control strategy such that the
+Whipple bicycle model and add a control strategy such

-from muscle forces.
-Investigate the robustness of the control by adding
+forces.
+Investigate the robustness of the control by

 +![]()